RJ-Flash/construction-ai-platform/README.md

 ## About

 The Construction AI Platform is designed to help construction professionals automate the tedious process of analyzing construction documents, extracting relevant elements, and creating accurate quotes.
 By leveraging AI technology, the platform reduces the time spent on manual calculations and data entry, allowing construction firms to focus on delivering high-quality work to their clients.

+The subscription management system provides flexible pricing options to suit construction firms of all sizes, from small contractors to large enterprises.
+Organizations can select the plan that best fits their needs and scale up as their requirements grow.